18F/usps-api-notes/README.md

 This API allows users to "[g]enerate a single-ply Priority Mail Express shipping label complete with return and delivery addresses, a barcode, and a mailing record for your use."

 Postage is unpaid, meaning the user must buy stamps, or weigh the parcel and buy postage at a post office.
 However, a permit is not required.

+#### PO Boxes

+The [Priority Express Mail web page](https://www.usps.com/ship/priority-mail-express.htm) says that deliveries to PO Boxes can be made.
+This might need to be verified with a USPS staffer.

+#### Weight

+Unlike with EMRS, the Express Mail Label API docs do not indicate that an estimate is acceptable.

 #### Example Request